exbibyte/enhance/README.md

 The framework is currently undergoing restructuring to implement behavioural specialization through high level policy templates.
 One of the eventual goal is creating a more functional style programming available for customizing certain module behaviour.

-Note: Current development will be using OpenGL as the rendering backend until reasonable stabilization of global infrastructure and initial release of full prototype.
+Current development will be using OpenGL as the rendering backend until reasonable stabilization of global infrastructure and initial release of full prototype.

+Current development environment will be targeted towards OSX and Linux and will add support for Windows in the distant future.

 --------------------------------------------